Superdirective Antenna Pairs for Energy-Efficient Terahertz Massive MIMO: Antenna Array Model

 \subsection{Radiated Power}

-Consider an $N$-element \ac{ULA} along the $z$-axis at the \ac{BS}, as depicted in Fig.~\ref{fig:Fig1}.
-The inter-element spacing is $d$.
+Consider an $N$-element \ac{ULA} along the $z$-axis at the \ac{BS}, as depicted in Fig.~\ref{fig:Fig1}.\footnote{We consider a linear array at the \ac{BS} since it constitutes the building block of planar arrays.
+The planar case is investigated in Section~\ref{sec:planar_case} and thereafter.} The inter-element spacing is $d$.
 Each element is a linear dipole parallel to the $x$-axis, and is of length~$\ell$ and radius~$\rho$.
 According to~\cite[Ch.
 4]{balanis_book}, the current distribution on each dipole $n$ has approximately the sinusoidal~form

 where $I_n(0)\in\mathbb{C}$ is the input current, $\kappa = 2\pi/\lambda$ is the wavenumber, and $\lambda$ is the wavelength.
 We next focus on an arbitrary user who is in the far field of the \ac{BS} array.
 The user's location is described by the tuple $(r\cos\phi\sin\theta,r\sin\phi\sin\theta,r\cos\theta)$, where $r$, $\theta\in[0,\pi]$, and $\phi\in[0,2\pi]$ are the radial distance, polar angle, and azimuth angle, respectively.
 The electric field at the user is then specified as (see Appendix A)